Icinga/icinga2/doc/11-icinga2-client.md

 ### <a id="icinga2-client-configuration-command-bridge"></a> Clients as Command Execution Bridge

-Similar to other addons (NRPE, NSClient++, etc) the remote Icinga 2 client will only execute commands the master instance is sending.
+Similar to other addons (NRPE, NSClient++, etc.) the remote Icinga 2 client will only execute commands the master instance is sending.
 There are no local host or service objects configured, only the check command definitions must be configured.